castorini/docTTTTTquery/README.md

         --task passage \
         --cache_dir /path/to/cache/dir
 ```
-The dataset is downloaded and processed in the cache directory after which the corpus is expanded too so make sure you have enough storage space (around 300 GB for this entire task).
+The dataset is downloaded and processed in the cache directory after which the corpus is expanded too.
+So make sure you have enough storage space (around 300 GB for this entire task).
+If the dataset is not already cached, this script would take about 18 hours.
+If it is, you can expect it to finish in about 10 hours.

-Upon completion, index the expanded passages with Anserini.
+Upon completion, index the expanded passages with Anserini:
 ```bash
 sh target/appassembler/bin/IndexCollection -collection MsMarcoV2PassageCollection \
  -generator DefaultLuceneDocumentGenerator -threads 70 \